sravand123/TinkerScript/README.md

 #### Conditional Operator

-The conditional operator (`? :`), also known as the ternary operator, is a shorthand method of writing conditional expressions .
-It evaluates a condition and returns one of two values based on whether the condition is true or false.
 ```javascript
 x := 5;
 y := x > 5 ?
 2*x : 3*x; // y = 15